-- Select a tree that is not considered invasive in the short or long term.
+- Select a tree that is not considered invasive.

 - Trees must have one central leader and be in good general health.

-- Plantings are not to be placed in a location where they could block sight lines of vehicles or pedestrians.
+- Plantings are not to be placed in a location where they could block sight lines of vehicles or pedestrian.